fcaballerop/fcaballerop.github.io/_pages/about.md

   - /about.html
 ---

-My interests include emergent phenomena in complex systems, mostly involving continuum descriptions of nonequilibrium systems.
-These include critical of phase transitions driven by activity, coupling between phase separation and active flows, nonequilibrium interfacial properties, and more.
-This involves analytical methods, from simple linear stability analysis to renormalization group analysis of the critical behaviour of Langevin theories; and computational methods, involving [full integration of continuum theories](https://fcaballerop.github.io/code/) and data analysis and visualization.
+My interests include emergent phenomena in complex systems, specifically in nonequilibrium systems.
+Examples are phase transitions driven by activity, coupling between phase separation and active flows, nonequilibrium interfacial properties, morphological changes of condensates driven by nonequilibrium processes, and more.
+This research involves analytical methods, from simple linear stability analysis to renormalization group analysis of the critical behaviour of Langevin theories; and computational methods, involving [full integration of continuum theories](https://fcaballerop.github.io/code/) and data analysis and visualization.

 <table class="tab" style="width: 100%;" border="0">
   <tr>